-Ophthalmic Technician Training
+Ophthalmic Technician Assistant Apprenticeship Program

 - Gain experience in multiple disciplines and technical areas

 - Work hands-on with the latest technologies in ophthalmology

 - Care for patients with a wide range of eye conditions and see new research in action